4-H Saskatchewan

 About the role:

-• This is a summer term position beginning in June and ending in August.
-Part-time continuing hours may be available in the fall.
+• This is a summer term position beginning in May and ending in August.

 • Candidates must have access to a reliable vehicle and a valid driver's license